-

 Bring basic medical supplies with you.

-Doctors and hospitals require cash payment before treating you, even if it's an emergency.
+Doctors and hospitals require payment before treating you, even if it's an emergency.

 If you become seriously ill or injured, you'll need to be evacuated to get proper care.
 Medical evacuation can be very expensive.
 You'll probably need to pay up-front.
 Delays are common while waiting for approvals.